-At UEL, we realize that you are making a large commitment to your future by studying for an IMBA.
+At UEL, we realize that you are making a large commitment to your future by studying for an MBA.
 Therefore, we want to do everything possible to ensure that your experience with us is a transforming one and will give you an opportunity for significant personal and career enhancement.
 Consequently, we are constantly pursuing what we believe will be value added opportunities for our students.
 One of these opportunities that we hope you will take advantage of while at UEL is our partnership with the Washington Semester, Graduate Gateway Programme.
-This is an optional semester programme.
-The programme includes a graduate seminar in Global Business and Trade, a course elective from the Kogod School of Business (an AACSB accredited business school), and a business-related internship which you will work at three days a week all inWashingtonD.C.,U.S.A.
+This is an optional semester, for UEL on-campus students, which will be taken between semsters A and B during the academic year.
+The semester includes a graduate seminar in Global Business and Trade, a course elective from the Kogod School of Business (an AACSB accredited business school), and a business-related internship which you will work at three days a week all in Washington D.C., U.S.A.
 Students who have participated in this programme have had internships with the International Trade Administration, A.G.
-Edwards - National Brokerage Firm, World Bank Group, Ameriprise Financial Services and other well known multinational corporations
+Edwards - National Brokerage Firm, World Bank Group, Ameriprise Financial Services and other well known multinational corporations.
+Students wishing to take advantage of this option must advise admissions at the time of application.